Aims of this initiative

 - contributing to the wide deployment of the latest cybersecurity technology, in particular through carrying out or supporting procurement of products and solutions;

-- providing financial support and technical assistance to cybersecurity start-ups and SMEs to connect them to potential markets and to attract investment;
+- providing financial support and technical assistance to cybersecurity start-ups and a to connect them to potential markets and to attract investment;

 - supporting research and innovation based on a comprehensive industrial and research agenda, including large-scale research and demonstration projects in next-generation cybersecurity capabilities;